Beechcraft Bonanza Financing

 Beechcraft Bonanza G36

-The Bonanza G36 is the final variant of the aircraft that first flew in December 1945 - the longest continuous production run in aviation history.
-Continental IO-550-B engine, six seats, retractable gear, and a V-tail or conventional tail depending on the year.
+The Bonanza G36 is the final variant of the aircraft that first flew in December 1945 — the longest continuous production run in aviation history.
+Continental IO-550-B engine, six seats, retractable gear, Garmin G1000 NXi in later examples.
 Textron announced the end of new production in November 2025 once the remaining backlog is filled.
-Pre-owned examples from recent years are the last of the line.
-Lender familiarity with the Bonanza is high - it has been financed continuously for eight decades.
-Finances at 6.46% as a certified piston aircraft.
+Recent-year pre-owned examples are the last of the line, and lender familiarity is as deep as it gets — the Bonanza has been financed continuously for eight decades.

 EngineContinental IO-550-B